bravecobra/docker-kubernetes/kubernetes/readme.md

 kubeadm join 192.168.0.200:6443 --token 5auxv4.26************90 --discovery-token-ca-cert-hash sha256:01e5ef2c************************************************6a4ff89564
 ```

+If you ever need to reconstruct this command, check out the [blog post of Scott Lowe]( https://blog.scottlowe.org/2019/08/15/reconstructing-the-join-command-for-kubeadm/ ).

 At this point your Kubernetes Cluster is up and running.
 You can use the `kubectl` command from the Master node to query the cluster information.

 ```bash